ekhlasur-ru/ekhlasur-ru/README.md

 ## Feedback

-If you have any feedback, please reach out to us at ekhlsur.ru@outlook.com
+If you have any feedback, please reach out to me at ekhlsur.ru@outlook.com

 <!---